UserOfficeProject/connector/src/queue/consumers/oneidentity/README.md

 ### Key Relationships
 - System access is linked to site access via `CustomProperty04` which stores the site access UID
 - Both access types are identified by specific roles in `PersonWantsOrgRole` enum
+- Proposal's short code is stored in `CustomProperty04` of the system access record

 ## Process Flow Chart